miguelfiguera/teamabundance/README.md

 ![the window](pictureforexplanation.png)

-4. Look for this icon on the right -->
+4. Look for this icon on the right part of the screen (just above the text of the file).

 ![some icons](icons.png)

 5. Click the one that looks like a pencil/pen.